Bartlesville Radio » News » Rhode Island Man Acquitted on Multiple Charges

 A Rhode Island man that had previously been facing original charges of stalking, two counts of computer fraud and using a computer to violate Oklahoma state statute, was acquitted on all charges last week.

-Michael Nelson was previously charged in Washington County back in January of 2022, and over a year later, is found not guilty.
-Nelson was exonerated and found not guilty by a jury on February 8th.
+Michael Nelson was previously charged in Washington County back in January of 2022, and over a year later, is exonerated.
+Nelson was found not guilty by a jury on February 8th.

 « Back to News